Come and celebrate the start of a new season with Upminster Hockey Club for…

 We’ve packed a day full of hockey activities, with something for everyone to enjoy.
 Whether you’re new to the sport or have been with the club for years, we’re sure that you’ll have a great day!

-11am – 12pm – Flyerz Hockey taster (disability hockey) and junior training
+11am – 12pm – Flyerz Hockey taster (disability hockey) and Coaching Workshop for new coaches

-1.30pm – 2pm – Parents and minis small sided games
+1.30pm – 2pm – Small sided games and hockey obstacle courses

 2.30pm – 3.15pm – HockeyFit and Walking Hockey